 Who is behind it?

-Playaling was founded by Jordan Gerstler-Holton (a former CASA-fellow which is an elite Arabic program for US students).
+Playaling was founded by Gerstler-Holton (a former CASA-fellow which is an elite Arabic program for US students).
 Part of his inspiration came from Nadia Harb, a professor at American University in Cairo (AUC).

 Advantages of Playaling